RussellSnyder/NPM2BPM/README.md

 Audio: http://flockingjs.org/

-___ADD YOUR SUGGESTED TECHNOLOGY HERE___
+___!!!ADD YOUR SUGGESTED TECHNOLOGY HERE!!!___

 ## Milestones

-1) Simple app that either beeps when package is downloading or plays a single tone.
+1. Simple app that either beeps when package is downloading or plays a single tone.
 Must stop when package download complete
-2) Adjust beeps and tone to be spaced based on speed of download.
+2. Adjust beeps and tone to be spaced based on speed of download.
-3) Have multiple streams of beeps and tones running simultaneously.
+3. Have multiple streams of beeps and tones running simultaneously.
-4) Create several melodies based on the name of package and various aethestics (rock, jazz, smooth).
+4. Create several melodies based on the name of package and various aethestics (rock, jazz, smooth).
-5) Create tiny UI to choose which melodies a user would like to play during download
+5. Create tiny UI to choose which melodies a user would like to play during download
-6) Integrate into NPM environment so that packages can call NPM2BPM as a dependency melodies will be generated on download
+6. Integrate into NPM environment so that packages can call NPM2BPM as a dependency melodies will be generated on download
-7) Create electron app ready for testing
+7. Create electron app ready for testing
-8) Run user tests and refactor app according to feedback
+8. Run user tests and refactor app according to feedback
-9) Release prototype on NPM
+9. Release prototype on NPM
-10) Drink the best Whiskey available at Towers Pub in Ludwigsburg
+10. Drink the best Whiskey available at Towers Pub in Ludwigsburg

 ## TODOs

-- Decide on which technologies we will use exactly
+*Decide on which technologies we will use exactly *Meet and hack together Milestone 1.
-- Meet and hack together Milestone 1.
-Repeate for all the other milestones
+*Repeat for all the other milestones